LoopKit/loopdocs/docs/nightscout/remote-commands.md

 If the Looper is with you, you can see the notification on their phone.
 You can see the entry on the *Loop* carbohydrate or the insulin displays to see if it went through.

-If the Looper is not with you, you should see the result in the &nbsp;<span translate="no">Nightscout</span>&nbsp; dashboard within 5 minutes.
+If the Looper is not with you, you should see the result in the *Nightscout* dashboard within 5 minutes.

 ### Shortcuts

 If you want to make your life SUPER AMAZING, check out using the iPhone's Shortcuts app.
 The Shortcuts app is for making little automations (like mini apps) that can integrate parts of your life.
-In this case, we've written a couple of shortcuts for you that integrate *Loop* overrides with &nbsp;<span translate="no">Nightscout</span>.
+In this case, we've written a couple of shortcuts for you that integrate *Loop* overrides with *Nightscout*.

 !!! important "Important Note"
     Before you click on the download file below...save yourself some trouble.